-Actions where there are concerns about a child
+Figure 1: actions where there are concerns about a child

-- (1) In cases which also involve an allegation of abuse against a staff member, see appendix 3 - (2) Early help means providing support as soon as a problem emerges at any point in a child's life.
+- (1) In cases which also involve a concern or an allegation of abuse against a staff member, see appendix 3 - (2) Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-Chapter one of Working together to safeguard children provides detailed guidance on the early help process - (3) Referrals should follow the local authority's referral process.
+Chapter one of Working together to safeguard children provides detailed guidance on the early help process - (3) Referrals should follow the process set out in the local threshold document and local protocol for assessment.
 See chapter one of Working together to safeguard children - (4) Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-This can include section 17 assessments of children in need and section 47 assessments of children at risk of significant harm.
+Children in need may be assessed under section 17 of the Children Act 1989.
+Under section 47 of the Children Act 1989, where a local authority has reasonable cause to suspect that a child is suffering or likely to suffer significant harm, it has a duty to make enquiries to decide whether to take action to safeguard or promote the child's welfare.
 Full details are in chapter one of Working together to safeguard children - (5) This could include applying for an Emergency Protection Order (EPO)

-7.6 Concerns about a staff member or volunteer
+7.6 Concerns about a staff member, including supply staff, volunteers and contractors

-If you have concerns about a member of staff (including supply staff) or volunteer at a school, speak to the headteacher.
+If you have concerns about a member of staff, including supply staff, volunteers and contractors at a school, speak to the headteacher.
 If you have concerns about the headteacher (or a relative of the headteacher working at the school), speak to the relevant trust director of education.
 Details of the headteacher and director of education will be in the school's child protection procedures.

-The headteacher/director of education will then follow the procedures set out in appendix 3, if appropriate.
+The headteacher/director of education will then follow the procedures set out in appendix 3.

 Where appropriate, schools with Early Years provision will inform Ofsted of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).

 If you have concerns about a member of the trust's central team, speak to the chief executive officer.
 If you have concerns about the chief executive officer, speak to the chair of the board of trustees.
-They will then follow the procedures set out in appendix 3, if appropriate.
+They will then follow the procedures set out in appendix 3.